Consensys/quorum/docs/Getting Started/7Nodes.md

 ### Inspecting the Quorum nodes

 We can inspect any of the Quorum nodes by using `geth attach` to open the Geth JavaScript console.
-For this demo, we will be inspecting Node 1, Node 7 and Node 4.
+For this demo, we will be inspecting Node 1, Node 4 and Node 7.

 It is recommended to use separate terminal windows for each node we are inspecting.
 In each terminal, ensure you are in the `path/to/7nodes` directory, then:

-- If you aren't already running the 7nodes example, in terminal 1 run `./{consensus}-init.sh` followed by `./{consensus}-start.sh`
 - In terminal 1 run `geth attach ipc:qdata/dd1/geth.ipc` to attach to node 1
 - In terminal 2 run `geth attach ipc:qdata/dd4/geth.ipc` to attach to node 4
 - In terminal 3 run `geth attach ipc:qdata/dd7/geth.ipc` to attach to node 7